 About Yayasan Bali Peduli

-BALI PEDULI was formed in 2011 by a group of concerned Bali residents under the guidance of Dr. Steve Wignall MD.
-Dr. Wignall is an HIV physician and clinical researcher; National Policy Advisor for M2M HIV policy to the Indonesian National AIDS Commission and Senior Medical Advisor to the Clinton Foundation’s efforts to increase access to treatment for HIV+ people in Papua Province.
-Yayasan Bali Peduli received its final legal status as a charity from the government of Indonesia in 2013.
+BALI PEDULI was formed in 2011 by a group of concerned Bali residents under the guidance of Dr. Steve Wignall, an HIV physician and clinical researcher who served as national policy Advisor for HIV policy to the Indonesian National AIDS Commission and senior medical advisor to the Clinton Foundation’s efforts to increase access to treatment for HIV+ people in Papua Province.
+Yayasan Bali Peduli received its final legal status as a charity foundation from the government of Indonesia in 2013.
 BALI PEDULI programs include CLINICAL SERVICES, HIV OUTREACH/SUPPORT, POSITIVE LIVING, HIV EDUCATION.

 At the PAUL LATOURELL HOUSE in Denpasar BALI PEDULI provides HIV services primarily to the key population in the Kuta, Seminyak and Denpasar areas.
 In Ubud KLINIK ANGGREK at Puskesmas II Ubud Sayan provides HIV/STI testing and treatment for the Gianyar regency and has a special focus on pregnant women, women and children, female sex workers, MSM, and IV drug users.